Free Trial

 • The Number of Reviews

-The number of reviews your business or location has will also affect its Prominence, a local ranking factor we’ve discussed above.
-The idea behind this is simple — businesses with more reviews (in their respective categories) tend to be more popular than others.
+The number of reviews your business or location has will affect its Prominence (one of the three main local ranking factors) as businesses with more reviews in their respective categories tend to be more popular.

 • Review Score